Extermination battalion: Actions

-The fight against Anti-Soviet partisans and the implementation of the scorched earth tactics were accompanied by terror against the civilian population, which was treated as supporters or shelterers of Forest Brothers.
+The fight against anti-Soviet partisans and the implementation of the scorched earth tactics were accompanied by terror against the civilian population, which was treated as supporters or shelterers of Forest Brothers.
 The extermination battalions burnt down farms and some small boroughs.
 In turn, the members of the extermination battalions were at risk of retaliation by the anti-Soviet partisans.

 Estonia

 Thousands of people including a large proportion of women and children were killed, while dozens of villages, schools and public buildings were burned to the ground.
-A school boy, Tullio Lindsaa, had all bones in his hands broken then was bayoneted for hoisting the flag of Estonia.
+A school boy, Tullio Lindsaar, had all bones in his hands broken then was bayoneted for hoisting the flag of Estonia.
 Mauricius Parts, son of the Estonian War of Independence veteran Karl Parts, was doused in acid.
 In August 1941, all residents of the village of Viru-Kabala were killed including a two-year-old child and a six-day-old infant.
 A partisan war broke out in response to the atrocities of the extermination battalions, with tens of thousands of men forming the Forest Brothers to protect the local population from these battalions.
 Occasionally, the battalions burned people alive.
 The extermination battalions murdered 1,850 people in Estonia.
 Almost all of them were partisans or unarmed civilians.

 The Battle of Kautla is another example of the extermination battalions' actions, during which twenty civilians were murdered and tens of farms destroyed.
 Many of those killed had also been tortured.
 The low toll of human deaths in comparison with the number of burned farms is due to the Erna long-range reconnaissance group breaking the Red Army blockade on the area, allowing many civilians to escape.

+After the Fall of the Soviet Union the battalions were deemed by the Riigikogu (Parliament of Estonia) to be a criminal entity.